narner/MyWebsite/content/main.md

 I'm a developer and researcher working in the field of Human-Computer Interaction.
-My main interests are sensors, humane interfaces, augmented reality, and ubiquitous computing.
-I currently live and work in San Francisco, California.
+I live and work in San Francisco, California.

 ### Selected Projects